-ROMANS From Wretchedness to Righteousness Study 10 Romans 6:15-23 Slaves to Righteousness Verse 15 Rom 6:15 What then?
+ROMANS From Wretchedness to Righteousness

+Study 10 Romans 6:15-23 Slaves to Righteousness

+Verse 15

+Rom 6:15

+What then?
 Shall we sin because we are not under the law but under grace?
 By no means!

 1) a) Comprehension question.
-Paraphrase the "objection question" in verse 15 in your own words or in the modern language. -Ha?
-Under grace ah?
-Then no need to follow and obey the law since we can be forgiven by God's grace. -If we are no longer under the law as a system of salvation, are we under any obligation at all? -Can we do whatever we choose? -Do we have to obey the 10 commandments anymore?
+Paraphrase the "objection question" in verse 15 in your own words or in the modern language.

+Principle of Obedience (Romans 6:16-18)

+Verse 16-18

+Rom 6:16-18

-Principle of Obedience (Romans 6:16-18) Verse 16-18 Rom 6:16-18 Don't you know that when you offer yourselves to someone as obedient slaves, you are slaves of the one you obey-whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
+Don't you know that when you offer yourselves to someone as obedient slaves, you are slaves of the one you obey-whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
 But thanks be to God that, though you used to be slaves to sin, you have come to obey from your heart the pattern of teaching that has now claimed your allegiance.
 You have been set free from sin and have become slaves to righteousness.

-2) a) Comprehension question.
-Summarize Paul's argument in verse 16-18 which is against the idea that "Christians have the license to sin". #1-no one is free, that everyone is a slave to something or someone! #2-there are fundamentally only two kinds of masters or categories of slavery; we either are slaves of God or slaves of sin. b) Fill in the blanks.
+- 2) a) Comprehension question.
+Summarize Paul's argument in verse 16-18 which is against the idea that "Christians have the license to sin". - b) Fill in the blanks.
 There are similarities in format between Romans 6:1-14 and 6:15-23, fill in the blanks on different points each passage highlights according to the video lecture.

-Romans 6:1-14 Romans 6:15-23 Shall we?
+Romans 6:1-14 Romans 6:15-23

+Shall we?
 V1: go on sinning so that grace may increase V15a sin because we are not under law but under grace?

-By no means! v2 v15b Lengthy answer v3-14 v16-23 Main point: Because of What was done to us-United with Christ Our obligations- Offer ourselves to obey Him Type of Freedom Freedom from sin Freedom to serve c) Fill in the blanks.
-Verse 17 says that the Roman Christians "obey from their heart".
-What other bible verses command obedience from the heart according to the video lecture?
-Points Bible Verse Write and Read the verse With heart and soul Deut 11:13 So if you faithfully obey the commands I am giving you today-to love the Lord your God and to serve him with all your heart and with all your soul- Not just lip service Matthew 7:21 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.
-Even when serving people Ephesians 6:5-7 Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ.
-Obey them not only to win their favor when their eye is on you, but as slaves of Christ, doing the will of God from your heart.
-Serve wholeheartedly, as if you were serving the Lord, not people. d) Objective question, choose the most appropriate answer.
-In verse 17, "pattern of teaching" means: A. Christian teaching very pattern B. The pattern of the way of life demanded by the gospel that Christians should follow Background information & Quick Verse Reference Romans 6:17 But thanks be to God that, though you used to be slaves to sin, you have come to obey from your heart the pattern of teaching that has now claimed your allegiance.
-"Obedience is the very essence of slavery" - John Stott e) Fill in the verses from these passages about Freedom.
+By no means! v2 v15b

+Lengthy answer v3-14 v16-23

+Main point: Because of

+Type of Fre edom

+- /erse 17 says that the Roman Christians "obey from their heart".
+What

+Points Bible Verse Write and Read the verse

+With heart and soul

+Not just lip service

+Even when serving people

+teaching" m A. Christian ieans: teaching very pattern way of life demanded by the gospel that Christians should follow

+Romans 6:: But thanks your heart 17 be to Go the patte ation & Quick Verse Reference d that, though you used to be slaves to sin, you have come to obey from ern of teaching that has now claimed your allegiance. ery essence of slavery"

+- John Stot t

+verses fi om these passages about Freedom.

 Verse Write down and read out the verses

-John 8:31-32,36 If you hold to my teaching, you are really my disciples.
-Then you will know the truth and the truth will set you freeSo if the Son sets you free you will be free indeed.

-Galatians 5:1 It is for freedom that Christ has set us free.
-Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.
+John 8:31-3 32,36

+Galatians 5 :1

 Purpose: Sanctification (Romans 6:19-20)

 Verse 19-20

 Rom 6:19-20

 I am using an example from everyday life because of your human limitations.
 Just as you used to offer yourselves as slaves to impurity and to ever-increasing wickedness, so now offer yourselves as slaves to righteousness leading to holiness.
 When you were slaves to sin, you were free from the control of righteousness.

-3) a) Objective question, choose the answer(s), can be more than one.
-Which of the following is true for "I am using an example from everyday life because of your human limitations" in Verse 19 according to the video lecture?

-A. "I am using layman terms."

-B. Paul is saying they are very dumb.

-C. The master-slavery relationship or imagery is used because it is the everyday life example to the audience at that time.
-D. Human nature produces a weakness in understanding that can be overcome in this life only by the use of (imperfect) analogies.
-E. Paul is apologizing for using the slavery imagery.

-b) Comprehension question.
+- 3) a) Objective question, choose the answer(s), can be more than one.
+What of the following is true for I am using an example from everyday life because of your human limitations in Verse 19 according to the video lecture? - A. "I am using layman terms." - B. Paul is saying they are very dumb. - C. The master-slavery relationship or imagery is used because it is the everyday life example to the audience at that time. - D. Human nature produces a weakness in understanding that can be overcome in this life only by the use of (imperfect) analogies. - E. Paul is apologizing for using the slavery imagery. - b) Comprehension question.
 Paraphrase verse 19b in your own words.